-Determine that contamination surveys are conducted using procedures.
+Determine that contamination surveys are conducted using the latest procedures.

-Review a selection of contamination survey records and verify that surveys were performed according to
+Review a selection of contamination survey records and verify that surveys were performed according to schedule(s) and/or procedure(s).

 Determine that the survey results are reviewed by appropriate supervision.

 If available, observe contamination surveys in progress by licensee personnel.
-Determine the adequacy of the knowledge in contamination survey techniques.
-Verify that the technician checked the instrument used for detection of the smear surveys for proper operation with a dedicated check source.
+Determine the adequacy of the worker's knowledge in contamination survey techniques.
+Verify that the technician first checked the instrument used for detection of the smear surveys for proper operation with a dedicated check source.

 Determine that corrective actions are taken, as appropriate.